The Athletic Training major embraces Albion College's vision when theory and techniques presented in the classroom evolve into practical experience.

 It is the mission of the Albion College Athletic Training Program to meld the mission of Albion College with the accreditation requirements of the Commission on Accreditation of Athletic Training Education (CAATE) in order to produce graduates that will successfully pass the Board of Certification (BOC) examination.
 This melding is also purposeful so that the graduates of our program may be active participants in carrying out the mission of the NATA.

-Our graduates will have an 80% first time, 3-year aggregate pass rate of the BOC exam.
+Our graduates will have an 80% first-time, three-year aggregate pass rate of the BOC exam.

 The newly renovated facilities within Albion College's sports complex support the course work of the Athletic Training major.
 Students in the Athletic Training major obtain hands-on experience in the operation and prescribed uses of all rehabilitation equipment and therapeutic modalities.